clemensbartz/clemensbartz.de/content/essential-launcher_en.md

 ### Introduction

-Save system resources with Essential Launcher.
-Contrary to all heavy-weight solutions with 3D and many settings, Essential Launcher offers the most important functionality in a very compact way.
+Essential Launcher is a very small launcher offering most basic functionality.
+It is easy on disk usage, memory and CPU usage.

 ### Main features

-- Choose a selectable widget
+- Choose a widget or leave it blank
-- A dock with the most used apps
-- Make apps sticky on the dock
+- Pin an app to the dock
 - An app drawer with the ability to launch and show information about the app
 - Accessibility ready
 - Support for LTR and RTL texts